 Summary “What is a lay witness?”

-Your takeaway from today’s blog are these:
+Your takeaway from today’s blog is these:

 Number two: a lay witness must testify based on their own firsthand experience.